Culture of the Philippines: Protest art

 Protest art has played an important part in Philippine history, and in the development of Philippine culture.
 The Propaganda Movement had been key in the formation of the Philippine national consciousness in the 19th century.
 In the 20th century, the proclamation of Martial law under Ferdinand Marcos - and the subsequent human rights abuses which came with it - led to the prominence of protest art in Filipino popular culture.

 Folklore

 Philippine mythology

 Philippine mythologies are the first literature of the Philippines, usually passed on through generation via traditional and oral folk literature.
 Written texts recording the stories have also been made.
 These literary stories are mostly chanted as part of a dynamic Philippine epic poetry.
-While each unique ethnic group has its own stories and myths to tell, Hindu and Spanish influences can nonetheless be detected in many cases.
+Hindu and Spanish influences can be detected in many myths.
 Philippine mythology mostly consists of creation stories or stories about supernatural creatures, such as the aswang, the manananggal, the diwata/engkanto, and nature.
 Some popular figures from Philippine mythologies are Makiling, Lam-Ang, and the Sarimanok.